Get in touch

-A new Graduate Visa Route will commence 1st June 2021.
-On the 4th March 2021, the Home Office published ‘A Statement Of Changes in Immigration Rules’ document.
-The document encloses that, ‘Students in the UK who want to work, or look for work, following the completion of an eligible court of study at UK bachelor’s degree level or above’ are given the opportunity to submit to a new graduate visa route.
-This New Graduate route will be introduced from 9am 1st July 2021.
+The Graduate visa route is for students in the UK who want to work, or look for work, following the completion of an eligible course of study at UK bachelor’s degree level or above.
+This Graduate visa route will be introduced from July 2021.

-The application for the new Graduate route must be made online, via the Gov.uk website.
+The application for the Graduate visa route must be made online.

 The following requirements must be met: